a-sit-plus/signum/README.md

 * No OCSP and CRL Checks (though it is perfectly possible to parse this data from a certificate and implement the checks)
 * We do need more comprehensive tests, but we're getting there, mostly thanks to [@iaik-jheher](https://github.com/iaik-jheher) and [@n0900](https://github.com/n0900).
-* We don't yet know how compliant everything really is, but this code has been successfully handling cryptographic material for a couple of months now and we're improving whenever we hit an issue.
 * Number of supported Algorithms is limited to the usual suspects (sorry, no Bernstein curves )-:)